mhelail/EmployeeAttendanceSystem/README.md

-I built this as a Windows Forms application to keep track of employees, when they come and leave work, and a short note about what they did during the day.
-The data is stored in a MySQL database.

-\## What the app does
+This is a Windows Forms application I built as a university project to track employees, their daily attendance and simple activity notes.

+The system stores the data in a MySQL database and is designed as a small example of a real-world attendance and logging system.

+\## Features

-\- Add, edit and delete employee records
+\- Add, edit and delete employees

-\- Record daily attendance (entry and exit time)
+\- Record daily attendance (check-in / check-out)

+\- Mark attendance status as Present, Absent or Late

 \- Add a short activity / note for each employee

-\- List and search employees and their attendance records
+\- View and search attendance records

+\- Basic role-based use (Admin / Employee) depending on the database data

-\## Technologies
+\## Tech Stack

-\- C#

-\- .NET / Windows Forms
+\- C# (.NET, Windows Forms)

 \- MySQL

+\- Visual Studio